 - Check for exit or entry fees: Some funds charge fees to exit or enter.
 Be sure these costs don’t outweigh the potential benefits of switching.
 Review your current fund’s fee structure alongside any new fund you’re considering.

 - Consider the impact on insurance coverage: If your current super fund includes insurance, you need to see how changes might affect it.
 Sometimes, switching funds can reduce your insurance benefits or lead to new certification requirements based on your health.
+Alternatively, you may even seek insurance outside of your super.

 - Seek professional financial advice if you’re uncertain: Do you have doubts or unique circumstances, like being in a defined benefit fund or having specific insurance needs?
 If so, professional advice can help.
 An adviser can provide clarity on complex details and guide you toward the best decision for your super.